 Work Samples and Job Shadowing

-The Wynhurst Group cites that new employees who went through a structured onboarding program were 58%-70% more likely to be with the same organization after three years than those employees who haven’t.
-To set yourself and your business up for success when it comes to getting your candidate to hit the ground running, it is a best practice to put yourself in their shoes.
+The Wynhurst Group cites that new employees who went through a structured onboarding program were 58–70% more likely to be with the same organization after three years than the employees who haven’t.
+To set your business up for success put yourself in their shoes.

 Some questions to ask yourself when drawing up an onboarding plan for candidates: